DapperBanana/DapperBanana/README.md

 # Hi there, I'm Austin 👋🏼

-I live in Calgary, AB Canada and have worked in Electronics Engineering🤖, Infrastructure💻🖥, DevOps👨‍💻, and _most recently_... **Data Analytics!🔢**
+I live in Calgary, AB Canada and have worked in:
+Electronics Engineering🤖, Infrastructure💻🖥, DevOps👨‍💻, and _most recently_... **Data Analytics!🔢**

 - 🔭 I’m _currently_ working on my .NET skills
   - [Creating a text adventure game!](https://github.com/Captain-Howard/Discord-Roguelike)